Special Note regarding the 2018 Draft:

-We note there has been a recent literature review that questions the validity of certain aspects of MUSIC including the pollutant concentration parameters and flow reduction within the bioretention node.
+We note there has been a literature review that questions the validity of certain aspects of MUSIC including the pollutant concentration parameters and flow reduction within the bioretention node.
 We have sought and received a number of independent comments and the topic was tabled at the recent MUSIC roundtable workshop with a diverse range of industry experts (refer Minutes).
+We also note that an additional review has been undertaken recently by the CRC for WSC (refer Link).
 While we are reassured that the current approach in the guideline is valid, we see merit in exploring this further.
 We would promote further investment in field research and monitoring to clarify these issues if there was appetite.

 Many thanks to all who participated in the event and have provided comment: Ashis Dey & Mircea Stancu (eWater), Shaun Leinster (DesignFlow), Sally Boer (E2DesignLab), Tony Weber (Alluvium), Luke McPhail (Water Tech), Jack Mullaly (Ideanthro), Darren Drapper (DEC), Brad Dalrymple and Michael Weeks (Stormwater 360), Leon Rowlands (Switchback 48), Alan Hoban (Bligh Tanner), Cherie O’Sullivan (Noosa Shire Council), Luke Galea & Stefanie Wabnik (Mackay Regional Council), Niloo Tara (Brisbane City Council), Courtney Henderson (AECOM), Sina Moshirvaziri (SPEL), Katie Fletcher (Arup), Adam Berry (Synergy), Karen Toms, Glenn Browning, Adrian Crocetti, Andrew O’Neill & Scott Browning (HLW).

 Many thanks to all who have provided feedback.
 Please note the consultation period has now closed.